JingjingLiang99/JingjingLiang99.github.io/_posts/02-Renting.md

 ---
 layout: project
-title: Renting Rate Prediction
+title: Renting Rate Analysis
 image: assets/images/02-Renting-banner.jpg
 description: Text data cleaning and machine learning using Python
 ---
-## Overview
+# Overview

-Can text mining apartment discriptions give insight to what renters are caring about their renting choice?
+Can text mining apartment descriptions give insight to what renters are caring about their renting choice?

 In the real-estate industry, listing page of the apartment is what customers first see.
 How good it looks digitally and how attractive it reads has been a prominent role in a customer's decision.
 Real-estate businesses are looking to listing page elements to understand their customers' desires and experiences to identify their areas of opportunities.

 The dataset contains 50k inquiry of a real-estate agency.
 Each listing has information on the number of bathrooms and bedrooms, apartment description, amenities and photo URL.
 It has the inquirer's information such as gender, number of times they have followed up, and their expected price.
 And finally we can see if the deal has been made.

-## Outline
+# Outline

 -   Data cleaning
 -   NLP on apartment description: Can positive description boost the chance of a deal?